Glen Innes

 Glen Innes has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, the estimated population of the Glen Innes statistical area (Lv2) is around 6,316.
-This figure reflects an increase of 97 people since the 2021 Census, which reported a population of 6,219.
-The growth was inferred from AreaSearch's estimate of the resident population at 6,249 in June 2024 and the validation of 20 new addresses since the Census date.
-This results in a population density ratio of 31 persons per square kilometer.
-The Glen Innes (SA2) has experienced a growth rate of 1.6% since the Census, which is within 1.5 percentage points of the SA3 area's growth rate of 3.1%.
-Interstate migration contributed approximately 66.0% to the overall population gains in recent periods.
+As of Feb 2026, Glen Innes' population is estimated at around 6,318, reflecting an increase of 99 people since the 2021 Census.
+This growth represents a 1.6% increase from the previous census figure of 6,219.
+The change was inferred from AreaSearch's estimation of the resident population at 6,249 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 22 validated new addresses since the Census date.
+This level of population results in a density ratio of 31 persons per square kilometer.
+Glen Innes' growth rate of 1.6% since the census is within 1.5 percentage points of the SA3 area's growth rate of 3.1%, indicating competitive growth fundamentals.
+Interstate migration contributed approximately 66.0% of overall population gains during recent periods, primarily driving the area's population growth.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the Glen Innes (SA2) is anticipated to increase by 112 persons based on aggregated SA2-level projections, reflecting a total gain of 1.2% over the 17-year period.
-This projection aligns with the lower quartile growth trend expected for Australia's non-metropolitan areas.
+Future population dynamics anticipate lower quartile growth for Australia's non-metropolitan areas, with Glen Innes expected to increase by 114 persons to 2041, reflecting a gain of 1.1% in total over the 17 years.

 Frequently Asked Questions - Population